Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/templates/README_template.md

 curated and unified hosts file to protect your network, computer, device, children, or family against over several hundred thousand malicious actors.

-All oue information is gathered from multiple sources, tested regularly and merged into one massive file which is updated daily.
+All our information is gathered from multiple sources, tested regularly and merged into one massive file which is updated daily.
 Our hosts can be used on almost all operating system but we also propose 2 DNS servers that ingest and block the bad actor as good - if not better - than a